TadasBaltrusaitis/CLM-framework/Readme.txt

 Model parameters (apply to images and videos)
 	-mloc <the location of CLM model>
 		"model/main_ccnf_general.txt" (default) - trained on Multi-PIE of varying pose and illumination and In-the-wild data, works well for head pose tracking
-		"model/main_ccnf_mpie.txt" - trained on Multi-PIE of varying pose and illumination, works well in clear and easy conditions "model/main_ccnf_wild.txt" - trained on In-the-wild data, works better in noisy environments (not very well suited for head pose tracking)
+		"model/main_ccnf_wild.txt" - trained on In-the-wild data, works better in noisy environments (not very well suited for head pose tracking)
-		"model/main_svr_general.txt" (default) - trained on Multi-PIE of varying pose and illumination and In-the-wild data, works well for head pose tracking
-		"model/main_svr_mpie.txt" - trained on Multi-PIE of varying pose and illumination, works well in clear and easy conditions "model/main_svr_wild.txt" - trained on In-the-wild data, works better in noisy environments (not very well suited for head pose tracking)
-	-clm_sigma <sigma value from the RLMS and NU-RLMS algorithms, best range 1-2, will affect the fitting>
-	-reg <regularisation value from the RLMS and NU-RLMS algorithms, best range 5-40, will affect the fitting, higher values will be more robust but have issues with extreme expressions>

 All of the models (except CLM-Z) use a 68 point convention for tracking (see http://ibug.doc.ic.ac.uk/resources/300-W/)